NieneB/InternshipReport/index.md

 #Results

 ## Results Sub-objective 1.
 The design requirements

+The main goal of this research is to build an attractive web-application for the project Heritage & Location to show its potential of visualizing heritage data and preserving them.
+A big part of the web application will be a geo-visualization of the intangible cultural heritage data set of living field names from Drenthe.
+The interactivity of the web application, will give users the possibility to discover the names themselves in relation to the environment.
+The focus is on revealing hidden meaning of the raw data, to the general public.

 Showing the field-names in an interactive application is explanatory visual communication.
 The goal of the field-names is explanatory, while the interactivity makes the data exploratory.
-When looking at the Map use Cube of MacEacharen and Kraak,  <a class="xref" href="#mapusecube"> figure $$ </a> of <a> chapter  $$ </a> the field name application can be placed in the top corner.
 The application is about sharing information to a general and broad public.

-While making it interactive and so exploratory.
+Customer engagement
 In the field-names application the external trigger would be given by heritage institutions or environmental institutions.
 Informing the citizens about what interesting information there is to find about the Drentse surroundings.
 This could be in newsletter, pamphlets, online on their websites or even commercials.
 When on the site the trigger is the button, to press and go to the map.
 The action is to draw a line on the map of the users personal interest.
 After this the transect line is drawn and a lot of interesting information is displayed for the user to explore.
 This is called the reward.
 So in order to make the reward worthwhile, the information and transect line have to be visual attractive enough and contain interesting and surprising information.
 For the long term a investment in the field-name application could be the adding of own field-names.
 So people that know some old field-names or have current names for particular areas of their neighborhood can draw them and save them to the system.
 Contributing to the conservation of the living heritage of field names.